yosef-ruvinov/serverless-api-project/README.md

 # Serverless API Project

+This project is for portfolio purposes only and not licensed for public use.
+Contact: [My LinkedIn](http://www.linkedin.com/in/yosef-ruvinov) for access or questions.

 A serverless REST API built with AWS SAM, Python 3.13, and DynamoDB.

 - Endpoints: GET /weather (mock weather), POST /calculate (math ops).